 The Washington quarter first produced in 1932 and was intended to be a one-year commemorative coin to commemorate the 200th anniversary of George Washington's birth.
 Due to the Great Depression, no Washington quarters were produced in 1933.
 However, the issue proved to be so popular that the design was permanently adopted in 1934 and is still in use to this date.

-The 1932-S Washington quarter has a lower mintage than the 1932-D but more of them were saved and are readily available and higher grades.
-The 1932-D quarter is scarce and will prove to be a better addition to your coin collection and most probably will appreciate in value better than the San Francisco issue.
+The 1932-S Washington quarter has a lower mintage than the 1932-D, but more of them were saved and are readily available and higher grades.
+The 1932-D quarter is scarce and will prove to be a better addition to your coin collection and most probably will appreciate better than the San Francisco issue.

 10 of 10